 In regards to school, for young students, it is critical, early on, for the student and family to put forth a committed effort toward academics.
 Identify academic weaknesses as early as possible, and parents must be willing to get involved and work with the teacher to best help the child.
 This can be as simple as just making sure the student attempts to do the assigned homework, and making sure that the teacher feels the student is applying him/herself in class.
-It is great to get the kids involved in organized sports, and even get special training and go to camps when appropriate, but down the road, when it comes time to select a college, the choices are severely limited if the athlete is not a good student.
+It is great to get the kids involved in organized sports, and even get special training and go to camps when appropriate, but down the road, when it comes time to select a college, the choices are severely limited if the athlete is not a good student, since there are academic standards for admission into colleges.
 Not to mention, that there is a lot of academic scholarship money out there for colleges and even for attendance to private high schools.
 Every kid can't be the Valedictorian, but all can work hard at the process needed to develop into the best student possible, ie; learn to put forth a committed effort to; pay attention and behave in class, ask questions and seek help when needed, study, do homework, etc...
 Ideally, these good habits are ingrained early on, so academic success can be firmly established prior to high school.
 Though college may be far off, the process that helps put a kid in position to be a successful student/athlete should begin very early, and should be ongoing.
 Getting tutoring may be very beneficial.

 For upper elementary students, it is very important to be ready for the transition to middle school.
 The academic demands at the middle school level are greater.
 If a kid is allowed to get away with not attempting to do homework at the elementary school level, then there will be an uphill battle at the middle school level where more is asked of the student.
 Middle school students that are playing organized sports really need to prioritize and manage time well to be able to give both the sports and academics their due attention.
 Not to mention, getting enough sleep.
 Young and growing kids definitely need their sleep and to eat well.
 Time spent on social media, video games, and the phone, really needs to be watched.
 See Raising a Successful Student/Athlete for more details.